tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 	}
 }
 ```
-I don&#8217;t actually need any data yet, so I can use RhinoMock&#8217;s MockRepository to automaitcally create a stub implementation of the IMusicStoreEntities interface the controller requires.
+I don't actually need any data yet, so I can use RhinoMock's MockRepository to automaitcally create a stub implementation of the IMusicStoreEntities interface the controller requires.

 ## Fake Db and Http Contexts

 Now that I have a basic unit test working, I can start moving into more complex (and useful) tests.
 This is where things start to get challenging.
 The data context is already abstracted from the controllers, but the framework also depends heavily on the web server context, including bits like querystring and form post variables from the client browser, session and cookie state containers, and additional context for Membership information.

-While it is possible to start mocking or stubbing our way through this whole list, it can be pretty painful and isn&#8217;t really necessary.
-This particular problem has already been solved before, so I&#8217;ll import the MVC3 TestHelper package ([Install-Package MvcContrib.Mvc3.TestHelper-ci][6]) to do the work for me.
+While it is possible to start mocking or stubbing our way through this whole list, it can be pretty painful and isn't really necessary.
+This particular problem has already been solved before, so I'll import the MVC3 TestHelper package ([Install-Package MvcContrib.Mvc3.TestHelper-ci][6]) to do the work for me.

 ### Initial Data-Free Tests

-I&#8217;m going to continue to ease into making this controller testable by choosing an action that has minimal data store interactions.
+I'm going to continue to ease into making this controller testable by choosing an action that has minimal data store interactions.
 This will allow me to focus on getting the HttpContext work out of the way first, instead of trying to do both at the same time.

-Rather than trying to guess ahead as to what pieces of the package I&#8217;ll need, I&#8217;m going to create an instance of the test and build out just the logic I need to make it pass (Test Driven Test Development?).
+Rather than trying to guess ahead as to what pieces of the package I'll need, I'm going to create an instance of the test and build out just the logic I need to make it pass (Test Driven Test Development?).
 Here is that test:

 **MvcMusicStoreTests/Controllers/CheckoutController.cs**